yayeandriy/spiral_roboscope_2/docs/SESSION_SCAN_REGISTRATION.md

 - Blue button with magnifying glass icon
 - Initiates model registration process

+**Session Context Menu** (Ellipsis Menu):
+- **Location**: Top-right corner of SessionScanView, top-left corner of ARSessionView
+- **Icon**: Ellipsis circle (⋯) in SessionScanView, Ellipsis in liquid glass button in ARSessionView
+- **Options**:
+  - **Show Reference Model**: Toggle to display/hide the Space's USDC model at FrameOrigin
+    - Model is downloaded from `space.model_usdc_url`
+    - Placed at world origin (FrameOrigin) for spatial reference
+    - Useful for visual verification before running full registration
+    - Can be toggled on/off at any time during scanning or active session
+    - Available in both SessionScanView (during scan) and ARSessionView (during active work session)

 ### 3. Model Registration

 **Algorithm**: Iterative Closest Point (ICP)